2025 Awards Categories

 Each member of the PMG may only submit one candidate per year.
 You must be a member of the PMG to submit a candidate for consideration.
 Candidates do not need to be members of the PMG for consideration.

 This award will be voted on by the Awards Committee and the President of the Guild.
-There is no eligibility window, as this award is more along the lines of an overall achievement award than an award attached to a specific production.
+There is no eligibility window, as this award is an overall achievement award and not an award attached to a specific production.
+Individuals may be submitted multiple times, but once someone has won a President's Award, they are no longer eligible to win another.